arielcarrera/build-features-plugin/README.md

 | gradlew listDependencies            | Lists the project dependencies<br/>**Options:**<br/>all : Lists all the dependencies                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | gradlew publishFeatures             | Builds and publishes the build-features project<br/>**Options:**<br/>path=VALUE : Sets the path of the related build features project                                                                                                                                                                                                                                                                                                                                                                              |
 | gradlew publishFeaturesToMavenLocal | Builds and publishes the build-features project to local maven repository<br/>**Options:**<br/>path=VALUE : Sets the path of the related build features project                                                                                                                                                                                                                                                                                                                                                    |

+### Bundled Plugins ###

+Both plugins, internally includes the following plugins:

+1. Java / Java Library
+2. Spring Management Dependencies
+3. Maven Publish
+4. JaCoCo
+5. JaCoCo Log (summary)

+The SpringBoot Build Plugin also includes:

+1. Spring Boot Plugin

+### Repositories ###

+By default, the plugin takes the environment variables NEXUS_URL, NEXUS_USER and NEXUS_PASS and creates the maven repositories for you.
+If you need to override the repositories you can define your own repository using the following names:
+**releasesRepository** for releases and **snapshotsRepository** for snapshots.
+If the user defined a repository with the same URL, the repository creation is skipped.

 ### Managed Versions ###